Cryptolens/Examples/README.md

-# SKM Examples
+# Cryptolens Examples

-This repository contains examples of how [SKM Platform](https://app.cryptolens.io) can be used to license C# and VB.NET projects.
+This repository contains examples of how [Cryptolens](https://app.cryptolens.io) can be used to license C# and VB.NET projects.

 ## Quick start